jonah-saltzman/ga-sei/README.md

 Developers should run these often!

 - `grunt nag` or just `grunt`: runs code quality analysis tools on your code and complains.
-- `grunt reformat`: reformats all your code in a standard style.
+- `grunt make-standard`: reformats all your code in a standard style.
 - `grunt test`: runs any automated tests; may depend on `grunt build`.

 ## [License](LICENSE)